MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 The Q# standard library has built-in namespaces that contain functions and operations you can use in quantum programs.
 For example, the `Microsoft.Quantum.Intrinsic` namespace contains commonly used operations and functions, such as `M` to measure results and `Message` to display user messages anywhere in the program.

-To call a function or operation, you can specify the full namespace or use an `open` statement to make all the functions and operations for that namespace available and make your code easier to read.
+To call a function or operation, you can specify the full namespace or use an `open` statement to make all the functions and operations for that namespace available and make your code more readable.
 Both of these examples call the same operation:

 ```qsharp
 Microsoft.Quantum.Intrinsic.Message("Hello quantum world!");